-If you followed the A7s shooting guide then you will remember that S-Log2 takes a very large shooting scene dynamic range (14 stops) and squeezes that down to fit in a standard video camera recording range.
-When this squeezed or compressed together range is then shown on a conventional REC-709 TV with a relatively small dynamic range (6 stops) the end result is a flat looking, low contrast image where the overall levels are shifted down a bit, so a well as being low contrast and flat the pictures may also look dark.
+If you followed the A7s shooting guide then you will remember that S-Log2 or S-Log3 takes a very large shooting scene dynamic range (14 stops) and squeezes that down to fit in a standard video camera recording range.
+When this squeezed or compressed together range is then shown on a conventional REC-709 TV with a relatively small dynamic range (6 stops) the end result is a flat looking, low contrast image where the overall levels are shifted down a bit, so as well as being low contrast and flat the pictures may also look dark.

 But don’t panic!
 The brightness information is still there in your footage, it hasn’t been lost, it just can’t be displayed.
 So we need to tweak and fine tune the footage to bring the brighter parts of the image back in to range.
-This is “grading” or correcting the material.
+This is typivally called “grading” or color correcting the material.

 Normally you want to grade the clip before it passes through the LUT as prior to the LUT the full range of the footage is always retained.
 The normal procedure is to add the LUT to the clip or footage as an output LUT, that is to say the LUT is on the output from the grading system.
 Although it’s preferable to have the LUT after any corrections, don’t worry too much about where your LUT goes.
 Most edit and grading software will still retain the full range of everything you have recorded, even if you can’t always see it on the TV or monitor.